PaluMacil/misc/README.md

     *Language:* **Go**

- 9. [wxPy](./wxPy/README.md): Demo app... wxWidgets again, this time wrapped in Python.
+ 9. [wxPy](./wxPy/README.md): Demo app... wxWidgets again, this time wrapped in Python (wxPython 4, which is a total refresh called Project Phoenix).
 Easy and zero trouble.
+One of my favorite open source Python projects!

     *Language:* **Python**